 How to reach Korcula from Dubrovnik:

-- In July and Agust, passanger catamaran leaves Dubrovnik at 8 am, and departs back to Dubrovnik at 4 pm.
-At 180 kn for a return ticket, this is perhaps the most convenient and the cheapest way to reach Korcula.
+- In June, July and August, passenger catamaran leaves Dubrovnik at 8 am, and departs back to Dubrovnik at 4 pm.
+At 130 Kn per person, this is perhaps the most convenient and the cheapest way to reach Korcula.
 Once in Korcula, you can rent a scooter, and check other places on the island, or have a lunch in Tavern Mate, or Pagar in Pupnat (for us two best restaurants on the island).
-As of this writing new 2018 schedule and prices haven’t been announced yet.
-We’ll check back and update the info in next days. meanwhile keep an eye on Jadrolinija website for further announcements.
+The catamaran sails daily at 7.00 from Dubrovnik, and arrives in Korcula at 9.00 am.
+The return from Korcula is at 7.25 am with arrival to Dubrovnik at 9.25 pm.

 - By car through Peljesac peninsula to Orebic, and then with a ferry boat across to Korcula.
 It takes 2 hours to reach Orebic from Dubrovnik.
 Ferry crossing from Orebic to Korcula takes 15 minutes.

 - Ferry boat from Orebic departs all year around.
 Jadrolinija operated car ferry takes you to Domince, a ferry port 5 km south of Korcula Town.
 If you travel by car, this is OK.
-But, if you travel on foot, this can be unconvenient.
-In that case rather look for passanger boats in Orebic that take you directly to Korcula town.
+But, if you travel on foot, this can be inconvenient.
+In that case rather look for passenger boats in Orebic that take you directly to Korcula town.

-- The stress-free, but itinerary-and-time-limited way to visit Korcula form Dubrovnik is on a group guided tour from Dubrovnik.
-More info here.
+The stress-free way to visit Korcula from Dubrovnik is on a guided group tour from Dubrovnik.
+MORE INFO HERE.

 Mljet National Park